Track and field: Jumping

-Long jump

 The long jump is one of the oldest track and field events, having its roots as one of the events within the ancient Greek pentathlon contest.
 The athletes would take a short run up and jump into an area of dug up earth, with the winner being the one who jumped farthest.
 Small weights (Halteres) were held in each hand during the jump then swung back and dropped near the end to gain extra momentum and distance.
 The modern long jump, standardised in England and the United States around 1860, bears resemblance to the ancient event although no weights are used.
 Athletes sprint along a length of track that leads to a jumping board and a sandpit.
 The athletes must jump before a marked line and their achieved distance is measured from the nearest point of sand disturbed by the athlete's body.

 The athletics competition at the first Olympics featured a men's long jump competition and a women's competition was introduced at the 1948 Summer Olympics.
 Professional long jumpers typically have strong acceleration and sprinting abilities.
 However, athletes must also have a consistent stride to allow them to take off near the board while still maintaining their maximum speed.
 In addition to the traditional long jump, a standing long jump contest exists which requires that athletes leap from a static position without a run-up.
 A men's version of this event featured on the Olympic programme from 1900 to 1912.
+As of 2024, the men's long jump world record is held by Mike Powell, jumping 8.95 meters in 1991.